Kirillr-Sibirski/markdown-cv/index.md

 ### Delegate, UNWOMEN Council
 __Barcelona International Model United Nations Conference__
-April 2024
+`April 2024`
+- /-----------/
 - Represented the delegation of Tanzania, debating at ESADE campus.
 - Developed a strong understanding of politics and international relations.
 - Enhanced debating and critical thinking skills. <a href="https://www.bimun.org/">Conference Link</a>

 ### Speaker, Public Speaking Event
 __4Voices Public Speaking__
-April 2024
+`April 2024`
+- /-----------/
 - Delivered a talk on the future implications and risks of brainchips.
 - Gained confidence in public speaking and clarity in presenting ideas.
 - Discussed visionary ideas that address future challenges. <a href="https://4-voices.com/">Event Link</a>

 ### Participant, Barcelona Startup Conference
-April 2023
+`April 2023`
+- /-----------/
 - Attended the conference to gain insights into startup funding in the EU.

 ### Business Bootcamp, ESEI Barcelona Business School
-June 2024
+`June 2024`
+- /-----------/
 - Completed a business bootcamp to enhance entrepreneurial skills.

 ## Education

 ### High School
 __The British School of Barcelona__
+`2021 - 2025`
-2021 - 2025
+- /-----------/

-- Engineering Society: Discussed current problems in engineering.
+- <u>Engineering Society:</u> Discussed current problems in engineering.
-- Public Speaking Society: Learned the importance of tone, stance, and eye contact in public speaking.
+- <u>Public Speaking Society:</u> Learned the importance of tone, stance, and eye contact in public speaking.
-- Duke of Edinburgh Bronze and Silver Awards: Completed 2 and 3-day hikes respectively in the Catalonia region, developing resilience and the ability to overcome obstacles.
+- <u>Duke of Edinburgh Bronze and Silver Awards:</u> Completed 2 and 3-day hikes respectively in the Catalonia region, developing resilience and the ability to overcome obstacles.
-- School Newspaper: Contributed as one of the authors.
+- <u>School Newspaper:</u> Contributed as one of the authors.
-- Green Team: Assisted in constructing facilities for gardening and farming at the school.
+- <u>Green Team:</u> Assisted in constructing facilities for gardening and farming at the school.

 ### Secondary School
 __El Limonar International School__
+`2018 - 2021`
-2018 - 2021
+- /-----------/

 ## Personal Projects and Hobbies